“One thing is certain in business, you and everyone around you will make mistakes.”–Richard Branson

 Business needs investments to build success.
 There is no other way to make your business successful by spending money on marketing.

 In the 21st century, it has become much easier to promote your products and services.
-One can’t deny the power of Social Media.
+You can’t deny the power of Social Media.

 6. “I Can Do It Alone.”